Candles add a special touch to the ambiance of your home, but it can be quite concerning if they drip on your carpet.

 Getting the wax out successfully doesn’t require any expensive products.
 There are two very effective methods for removing wax.
-You can use ice or a hot iron to quickly get rid of the problem.
+You can use ice or a hot iron to get rid of the problem quickly.

 Apply something frozen directly to the wax, such as an ice pack or frozen bag of peas.
-Avoid using ice cubes as these will melt and wet the wax — you want to freeze the wax, not wet it.
+Avoid ice cubes as they will melt and wet the wax which you don’t want.

 By freezing the wax, you’ll solidify it and make it easier to remove.
 However, if the wax has already hardened, like candle wax, you might not need to freeze it.
-But if you’re dealing with hair removal wax, cooling it down is the best place to start.
+But if you’re dealing with hair removal wax, cooling it down is the best starting point.

-Use a dull knife such as a butter knife to scrape off as much of the wax as you can.
-This will ultimately make it easier to remove in the following steps.
+Use a dull knife such as a butter knife to scrape off as much of the wax as possible.

 Depending on the wax, you might be able to get a good amount off.
 However, if you’re unable to get much, move on to the second method to see how to remove stubborn wax.